Thank you for joining us for A Community Conversation: The Power of Public Monuments and Why They Matter.

 Emcee Karen Holmes Ward of WCVB -TV Channel 5 welcomed the moderator, Derrick Z. Jackson, and introduced the panelists: civil rights activist DeRay Mckesson, American public art historian & Professor Emerita, University of Maryland Renée Ater, and President & CEO of Atlanta History Center F. Sheffield Hale.

-The panel enjoyed a dynamic and thought-provoking discussion, accompanied by a Q&A led by Karen Holmes Ward.
+The panel participated in a dynamic and thought-provoking discussion, accompanied by a Q&A led by Karen Holmes Ward.
 After the event, attendees enjoyed a dessert reception with treats from Soleil Restaurant & Catering.

 To learn more about the Shaw 54th Memorial Restoration, visit the project website.